Jeunese/jeunese.github.io/docs/ux-writing.md

 Though more strategic than a UX writer, a content designer isn't a content *strategist*, who would be more concerned with content priorities and planning based on business objectives, more so than the end-user experience.
 They analyse and manage content rather than create the content themselves.

 ## Required knowledge and skills

-UX writing isn't about filling in the blanks and making suggested changes to the text after the product is already designed.

-As part of product design, UX writers should be involved early in the design process, alongside UX and UI designers, UX researchers, and information architects.
-A UX writer *is* a designer –– a designer *specialising in* UI copy.

 Although UX writing is typically described in more narrow terms than content design, UX writers frequently engage in other important aspects of the design process, including: